reinaldomendes/cropper/README.md

 =======
 Rails gem with Jquery and [Jcrop](deepliquid.com/content/Jcrop.html)

+# Expiremental Version use for your account and Risk

 ## How does works.

 Crops an image and send to your form, when you update/create your model, the cropped